-During World War II the church was badly damaged by one of the many Japanese air raids on Penang Island and then looted of nearly all its contents, so that today, the only original artefacts left are the Bishops Chair and the Baptism Font.
+During World War II the church was badly damaged by one of the many Japanese air raids on Penang Island and then looted of most of its contents, so that today, the only original artefacts left are the Bishops Chair and the Baptism Font.

-St George's was awarded National Heritage Status in 2007 and since then has undergone a full restoration and is now open again to the public, who can now visit the inside the church at the following times :Visitor Opening Hours :
+St George's was awarded National Heritage Status in 2007 and since then has undergone a full restoration and is now open to the public once again.

 Entrance Fee : Free